crazy-canux/blog_pelican/content/Linux/Shell.md

 数组:

 ## shell控制流

 if

     if []; then command; ...; fi

+    if condition
+    then
+        command
+    fi

 if-else

     if []; then command; ...; else command; fi

+    if condition
+    then
+        command
+    else
+        command
+    fi

 if-elif-else

     if []; then command; ...; elif []; then command; ...; else command; fi

+    if condition
+    then
+        command
+    elif condition
+    then
+        command
+    else
+        command
+    fi

 while

     while []; do command;...; done

+    while condition
+    do
+        command
+    done

+    # 无限循环
+    while :
+    do
+        command
+    done

+    # 无限循环
+    while true
+    do
+        command
+    done

 for

     for VAR in ${1,2,3,...}; do command; ...; done

+    for var in item1 item2 ... itemN
+    do
+        command
+    done

+    # 无限循环
+    for (( ; ; ))

+until

+    until condition; do command; ...; done

+    until condition
+    do
+        command
+    done

+case

+    case $VAR in
+    val1)
+        command
+        ...
+        ;;
+    val2)
+        command
+        ...
+        ;;
+    esac

+break

+continue

 ## shell函数